Date: 8 November 2014. Sewing Kit Saves Time.

 make sure it lasts.
 Definition of "good thread" would be something

-along the lines of Coats and Clark.
+along the lines of

 -

-Above, you'll note a spot of red
+Above, you will note a spot of red

 nail polish on the spool of thread.
 That shows me where the thread